What If The Beneficiary of a Will Has Died?

 • the primary beneficiary's descendants, under your state's "anti-lapse" law, or

-• the deceased person's heirs under state law, as if there were no will.
+• the primary beneficiary's heirs under state law, as if there were no will.

-Some wills clearly state that lapsed gifts become part of the residuary estate (everything that isn't left specifically to another named beneficiary).
+Some wills clearly state that lapsed gifts become part of the residuary estate (everything left over after all the specific gifts have been made).
 If so, then the gift passes to the residuary beneficiary.

 But many wills do not define the residuary estate this way.
 In that situation, if the alternate beneficiary is not available (or none was named), look to see whether or not your state's anti-lapse law applies.